 After reviewing all of the factors contributing to your condition, your physician will spend time talking with you about your diagnosis and working with you to create a customized and multi-dimensional treatment plan that addresses not only your immediate pain but also any possible underlying or co-existing conditions that may be aggravating your symptoms.

-Although there is no cure for Ehlers-Danlos, the symptoms can be managed through several effective and non-invasive treatments offered at the Kaplan Center.
-For example, physical therapy or prolotherapy sessions may help stabilize hypermobile joints and reduce joint and muscle pain and fatigue associated with Ehlers-Danlos.
+Although there is no cure for Ehlers-Danlos, the symptoms can be managed through several effective and non-invasive treatments offered at The Kaplan Center.
+For example, physical therapy or certain regenerative injection therapies may help stabilize hypermobile joints and reduce joint and muscle pain and fatigue associated with Ehlers-Danlos.

 Other treatment options include:

 - Frequency Specific Microcurrent

 - Nutritional Counseling

 - Osteopathic Manipulative Medicine

 We are here for you, and we want to help.